National Squash Centre

 The National Squash Centre is a squash venue in Eastlands, Manchester, England, which was constructed for the 2002 Commonwealth Games.
 The National Squash Centre is part of the Sportcity complex.

 Costing approximately £3.5m, the facilities include six courts and one glass-walled show court (this alone cost £110,000).
 The show court is moveable: it floats on air like a hovercraft and can be positioned in the athletics hall for all major tournaments.
 The show court has a maximum capacity of 1,200.

 All of the courts can be converted into either singles or doubles courts.

-The Centre has hosted the British National Squash Championships since 2003, the Men's World Open 2008, the Women's World Open 2008 and hosts the annual British Grand Prix, a PSA World Series event.
+The centre has hosted the British National Squash Championships 17 times since 2003, the Men's World Open 2008, the Women's World Open 2008 and hosts the annual British Grand Prix, a PSA World Series event.